psrearick/reddit-market-assessment/README.md

 ### Step 1: Create a Concept Configuration

-Create a configuration file for your product concept (see `concept_config.py` for the tech education example):
+Create a configuration file for your product concept (see `example_finance_config.py` for an example):

 ```python
 # my_concept_config.py